mlbridge/mlbridge.github.io/README.md

 Machine Learning module.
 The repository for the ML Bridge User Interface can be found [here](https://github.com/mlbridge/mlbridge-ui).

-- **An ML Bridge Machine Learning Module:** The machine learning module is used to train new models or retrain existing ones.
+- **The ML Bridge Machine Learning Module:** The machine learning module is used to train new models or retrain existing ones.
 The module receives model training information from the details entered by the user in the Training section of the ML Bridge User Interface.
 The model is then trained according to the